Advertiser Disclosure

 Further Applications

-For most Aeroplan Elite Status holders, requesting an upgrade at the airport opens up the possibility of using your eUpgrades for three passengers on the same flight:
+For most Aeroplan Elite Status holders, requesting an upgrade at the airport opens up the possibility of using your eUpgrades for up to five passengers on the same flight:

 • The primary passenger with status

-• A second passenger on the same booking as the passenger with status
+• A second and third passenger on the same booking as the passenger with status (can be requested in advance)

-• A third passenger who’s not on the same booking reference (but who must also be on the same flight) as the passenger with status, or a third passenger who’s on the same booking reference and flight as the passenger with status
+• A fourth and fifth passenger who are either not on the same booking reference (but who must also be on the same flight) as the passenger with status, or a fourth and fifth passenger who are on the same booking reference and flight as the passenger with status

-For Super Elite members, this opens up the possibility of using your eUpgrades for up to four passengers on the same flight:
+For Super Elite members, this opens up the possibility of using your eUpgrades for up to six passengers on the same flight:

 • The primary passenger with Super Elite status

-• A second passenger on the same booking as the passenger with status
+• A second and third passenger on the same booking as the passenger with status (can be requested in advance)

-• A third passenger who may or may not be on the same booking reference (but who must also be on the same flight) as the passenger with status
+• A fourth and fifth passenger who may or may not be on the same booking reference (but who must also be on the same flight) as the passenger with status

-• A fourth passenger who is the Super Elite member’s eUpgrade nominee (on a separate booking reference)
+• A sixth passenger who is the Super Elite member’s eUpgrade nominee (on a separate booking reference)

 Of course, there is no sure-fire way to confirm the airport eUpgrade until you’re at the gate, so you run the risk of being outranked on the priority list if the flight is looking full.